core2drew/lato-lato-counter/README.md

 # lato-lato-counter
-Simple app that listen and count the lato-lato noise
+Simple app that listens to and counts the lato-lato noise that you make.